Pork in Ireland: 20th century

 casein production, and skim milk) provided an excellent and cheap source of feed for pigs.
 Significant pork production facilities were established, for example, in the town of Mitchelstown, County Cork, which was also a major centre of dairy and cheese production.

 The modern pig industry began to take shape from the 1960s, when the first large pig units were developed and coincided with introduction of the Landrace breed, which had its origins in Denmark, from the 1950s onward.
 The Landrace and the Large White are, today, the dominant breed of pig in commercial production in Ireland.
 In the decades 1960 to 1990, a government breeding programme brought about rapid improvements in carcass leanness in both, a process further supported by importation of high-quality breeding stock.

 From the 1990s onward, a new breeding model has emerged reflecting the disappearance of traditional small breeders and the large-scale uptake of artificial insemination (AI) in the commercial sector.
 The majority of pig units now use almost 100 per cent AI.

 Internationally, there are three main models for pig production: vertical integration; co-operative ownership; and independent producer.
 The majority of pig production units in Ireland are of the third kind, independently operated and family owned.

 As of 2006, there were approximately 440 commercial pig units in Ireland, of which some 290 were fully integrated breeding to finishing units.
-Areas where pig production is particularly concentrated include Cavan, Cork and South Tipperary.
+Areas where pig production is particularly concentrated include County Cavan, County Cork and South Tipperary.
 Though pig farming is, in the majority of cases, a farm-family operated business it is also predominantly a specialised undertaking, i.e., the sole or main enterprise on the farm.